tiy-lv-python-2016-02/comprehensions/README.md

   * Convert the Water Temps from a string to a float
   * Convert the Water Temps from Celsius to Fahrenheit rounded to an int
   * Create a dictionary with Date as the key and Wave Height as the value
-  * Create a dictionary with the average wave height for each day
   * Using the following dictionary:
   ```
 {'Gale': {'Homework 1': 88, 'Homework 2': 76},